Kyle Farmer Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.83 team ERA ranks fifth among all league pitching staffs.
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.85).

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (100 total, 1.1 per game).
+- Mariners pitchers combine to give up 103 home runs (1.1 per game), the eighth-fewest in the league.

-- His most recent time out was on Saturday against the Detroit Tigers, when the righty went five innings, surrendering three earned runs while giving up four hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Detroit Tigers, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.